paul-wolf/yewdoc-client/readme.md

 [![Build Status](https://travis-ci.org/paul-wolf/yewdoc-client.svg?branch=master)](https://travis-ci.org/paul-wolf/yewdoc-client)

-Yewdocs is a personal document manager that makes creating and editing text documents from the command line easier than using an editor and filesystem commands.
+Yewdocs is a personal document manager that makes creating and editing text documents from the command line easier than using only an editor and filesystem commands.

 Yewdocs is for *text* documents: plain text, restructuredText, markdown, conf, etc. It offers these features: